Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

  	- Re-run the Uranium Fever Installer.
 - **VATS - Why can't I use VATS?**
 	- It has been fully replaced by a skill-based alternative called Bullet Time.
+- **VATS Perks - Do VATS related perks affect Bullet Time?
+	- Yes, VATS related perks affect Bullet Time.
-- **Vortex - Can I install Uranium Fever with Vortex?**
+- **Vortex or Other Alternative Mod Managers - Can I install Uranium Fever with Vortex or other Alternative Mod Managers?**
-	- No. Wabbajack is inherently incompatible with Vortex.
+	- No. Wabbajack is only compatible with Mod Organizer 2.